Actindo-AG/Documentation/DataHub/Integration/05_ManageLanguages.md

 2. Disable the *Active* toggle.

 3. Click the [SAVE] button in the upper right corner.
-  The language is deactivated.
+  The language has been deactivated.
 The *Edit language* view is closed.